slsa-framework/slsa/docs/spec/v1.0/distributing-artifacts.md

-A combination of these options allows for a bootstrap process where projects that want to generate build provenance attestations may begin publishing attestations in a way that is directly tied to a source release or built artifact without needing to wait, by publishing it as part of the source repository release.
+A combination of these options allows for a bootstrap process where projects that want to generate build provenance attestations may begin publishing attestations in a way that is directly tied to a source release or built artifact without needing to wait for the upstream package repository to support publishing attestations, by publishing it as part of the source repository release.

 Long-term, in order to maintain a single dependency on the artifact repository already in use, repositories should gain support for both uploading and distributing the build